Manasseh Garner

-Manasseh Sylvester Garner (born March 11, 1992) is a former American football tight end.
+Manasseh Sylvester Garner (born March 11, 1992) is an American former football tight end.
 He played college football at Wisconsin before transferring to Pitt.
 Garner signed with the Kansas City Chiefs as an undrafted free agent in 2015.

-High school career
+Early life

 Garner attended Brashear High School in the Beechview neighborhood of Pittsburgh, Pennsylvania.
 As a senior, he recorded 27 receptions for 540 yards and 10 touchdowns.
 He also recorded 60 tackles, six sacks, two blocked punts, and two interceptions on defense.
 For the season he was an All-State Class AA selection by the Pennsylvania Sports Writers as an all-purpose player.
 He was also named Pennsylvania Football News All-Class AAA and Pittsburgh Post-Gazette City League Player of the Year.

 While at Brashear he recorded 83 receptions for 1,267 yards and 21 touchdowns on offense and 149 tackles, 10 sacks and four interceptions on defense, for his career.
 He was also a two-time team captain and team Most Valuable Player (MVP).
 He was ranked Pennsylvania's 18th overall prospect by Scout.com, 24th by SuperPrep and 35th by Rivals.com.
 He was also selected to play in the Big 33 Football Classic.
 He was also an honor roll student.

+A 3-star recruit, Garner committed to play college football at Wisconsin over offers from Akron, Buffalo, Connecticut, Maryland, Minnesota, Pittsburgh, and Toledo.

 College career

 Wisconsin

-Garner then attended the University of Wisconsin–Madison where he was a wide receiver for the Badgers.
-As a true freshman in 2010, he appeared in 10 games.
+As a true freshman in 2010, Garner appeared in 10 games for the Badgers.
 He played at defensive end, wide receiver and on kick coverage.
 He recorded 10 tackles for the season.
 As a sophomore in 2011, he appeared in 10 games.
 He recorded two receptions for 45 yards.